-This was a journey to two 'countries' that are and are not part of China.
+This was a journey to two 'countries' that are and are not part of China depending on who you speak to.
 The South China Sea is an area of the world becoming increasingly absorbed into China's sphere of influence.
 So, depending on your opinion, I either visited two additional countries - or just one - or even none.
 Some would say that I never left China during my entire trip from Hong Kong to Taiwan.
 Others would say, including the majority of Hong Kongese and probably all of the Taiwanese, that I have, without doubt, added two additional countries to my country counter.
 To go some way to referencing this complexity on my site, I have structured both destinations as their own country as well as adding them under my China menu page.

 Hong Kong has all of the components of any megacity.
 It's a synethesian nightmare of flashing lights, beeping sounds and a coughing throng of people.
 Sometimes it felt like every surface in Hong Kong was covered in signage, lights or a speaker - or all three.
 It is a scintillating, thrilling and overwhelming place.
 Admittedly, on two occasions this city had me jumping into the nearest taxi and heading for the seclusion of the hotel room to allow my senses to recalibrate to something near-normal.
 But that's okay, I didn't exactly go to 'HK' for a relaxing city break, did I?